symfony/symfony-docs/book/controller.rst

 * **The order of the controller arguments does not matter**

-    Symfony is able to match the parameter names from the route to the variable names in the controller method's signature.
+    Symfony2 is able to match the parameter names from the route to the variable names in the controller method's signature.
 In other words, it realizes that the ``{last_name}`` parameter matches up with the ``$last_name`` argument.
     The arguments of the controller could be totally reordered and still work